 Species accumulation curve

 We compare the biodiversity of each of the site using the estimated richness.
 To do this, we used sampling – unit-based accumulation curve (rarefraction curve) to balance the survey effort.
 The number of species detected by the ARU is a function of the amount of effort – the longer the ARU is active the more species detected.
 All the observed richness will underestimate true richness.
-We used iNext to extrapolation of species richness.
+We used iNext to extrapolate species richness.
 See if your camera project has sufficient survey effort to capture the species within the area of interest.
 To do this we can compute a species accumulation curves across the site as a whole.
 Species accumulation curves plot the increase in species richness as we add survey units.
 If the curve plateaus (flattens), then that suggests you have sampled the majority of the species in your survey area.

 Result